 What do people say about my knife?

-Buying a knife is always an interesting experience for me and over the years I’ve learned that you need to pay attention to how you spend your money, especially if your survival depends on a particular tool.
+Buying a knife is always an exciting experience for me.
+Over the years I’ve learned that you need to pay attention to how you spend your money.
+Mainly if your survival depends on a particular tool.
 You should never rush into buying a knife without making sure all the above is covered.

 Other Survival and Preparedness solutions you may like: